 In 2008 the business was passed on to Landon Buck, Marilyn and George’s son, who turned the business into what it is today, Redwood Burl, Inc. The business has grown by leaps and bounds and has had to move to progressively larger facilities due to increasing production and inventory.
 Redwood Burl, Inc is now the largest Old Growth Redwood supplier in the world.

-Redwood Burl, Inc is now able to store all cut slabs indoors and out of the elements and kilns have been added for drying.
-Better equipment that is able to handle larger logs is being used.
+Redwood Burl, Inc is now able to store all cut slabs indoors and out of the elements.
+We have added kilns for drying.
+We are also using better equipment that is able to handle larger logs.
 The company has also looked at the way others in the industry have worked over the years and have instilled policies & procedures to stand out above the rest.

 Ethical Product Sourcing